Rate this product

 Drain patrol is placed inside of your sink or bathtub drain.
 You can catch every hair, each time you shower while you still let regular water freely flow down the drain.
 The special design hides the trapped hair, but it does so out of sight somewhat the same way thread wraps around a spindle.
 When you are ready to clean, you just remove the Drain Patrol unit from the drain and pull the hair right off.

 The cost of Drain Patrol is $10.00 plus $6.99 shipping.
-The special TV offer allows you to receive a second Drain Patrol by paying the extra shipping fee of $6.99 for a total price of $23.98.
+The special TV offer allows you to receive a second Drain Patrol by paying an extra fee of $6.99 for a total price of $23.98.

 With high grade silicone, you can pull hair or any other material right off the unit.

 This unit keeps your drains from getting clogged.

 You can fit it into all standard sized sink drains and bathtubs.

 You can trap hair easily with this unit.
 Also, you can trap your hair or pet hair after a doggy bath, and never again face issues with clogged drains.
 Allegedly the unique mushroom shape catches each and every hair each time you shower. .

 The unit installs in seconds, without any tools.

 The unit is non-toxic.
 This unit is BPA free.

 The unit is designed to last for ten years.